Columnstore Indexes Guide

 A nonclustered columnstore index enables real-time operational analytics in which the OLTP workload uses the underlying clustered index, while analytics run concurrently on the columnstore index.
-For more information, see Columnstore Indexes for Real-Time Operational Analytics.
+For more information, see Get started with Columnstore for real time operational analytics.

 Batch execution is a query processing method in which queries process multiple rows together.
 Queries on columnstore indexes use batch mode execution which improves query performance typically 2-4x.
 Batch execution is closely integrated with, and optimized around, the columnstore storage format.
 Batch-mode execution is sometimes known as vector-based or vectorized execution.

 A columnstore index can provide a very high level of data compression, typically 10x, to reduce your data warehouse storage cost significantly.
 Plus, for analytics they offer an order of magnitude better performance than a btree index.
 They are the preferred data storage format for data warehousing and analytics workloads.
-Starting with SQL Server 2016 Community Technology Preview 3 (CTP 3.0), you can use columnstore indexes for real-time analytics on your operational workload.
+Starting with SQL Server 2016, you can use columnstore indexes for real-time analytics on your operational workload.

 Reasons why columnstore indexes are so fast:

 Columns store values from the same domain and commonly have similar values, which results in high compression rates.
 This minimizes or eliminates IO bottleneck in your system while reducing the memory footprint significantly.

 High compression rates improve query performance by using a smaller in-memory footprint.
 In turn, query performance can improve because SQL Server can perform more query and data operations in-memory.

 Batch execution improves query performance, typically 2-4x, by processing multiple rows together.